 I drove home around midnight, sober and optimistic for the first time in a long time.
-Optimism may be my standard today, but in 2003 I was less likely to find such an exalted state if a more dramatic one was to be had instead.
-I finished packing my stuff that week in preparation for the return of my roommate on Friday and my departure for Eugene, Oregon by way of a reunion with my mom’s extended family in Fresno, a six-hour drive north on the other side of the mountains ringing the Los Angeles basin.
+Optimism may be my standard today, but in 2003 I was less likely to find such an exalted state if a more dramatic one was offered.
+I finished packing my stuff in preparation for the return of my “roommate” on Friday and my departure for Eugene, Oregon by way of a reunion with my mom’s extended family in Fresno, a six-hour drive north on the other side of the mountains ringing the Los Angeles basin.
 My mom and Jerry were driving out from Colorado with my brothers Jon and Steve in tow.
 As far as I knew, there had never been a reunion of my grandma’s side of the family.
-Most of the folks I met were strangers to me, though my mom’s aunt had given us refuge in Alaska decades earlier when we finally left Doctor Demented.
+Most of the folks I met were strangers to me, though my mom’s aunt had given us “refuge” in Alaska decades earlier when we finally left Doctor Demented.

 What I didn’t know until I arrived sixteen hours after leaving Fresno was my dad was very sick.
-He lost one kidney to cancer and chemotherapy when he was thirty-six and the remaining one was at 15-percent capacity, meaning he would be starting dialysis three times a week just as soon as the steroid regimen he was on prepared his system for the shock of flushing toxins from his blood by removing it and putting it back in.
-My pops had always been a fairly thin dude, but the steroids had blown him up to almost comic proportions.
+He lost one kidney to cancer and chemotherapy when he was thirty-six and the remaining one was at 15-percent capacity, meaning he would be starting dialysis three times a week just as soon as the steroid regimen he was on prepared his system for the shock of flushing toxins from his blood by removing all his blood and putting it back in.
+My pops had always been a fairly athletic dude, but the steroids blew him up to almost comic proportions.

 I gave him a sad smile followed by a long, hard hug and walked into the dimly-lit house.